Gudensberg: Buildings

 Above the town, on the Schlossberg, lie the ruins of the old castle, the Obernburg.
 On a saddle below the Obernburg, a tower that was part of the town's old defences still stands.
 From the 306 m high hill there is an outstanding view across the heath, to the Mader Stein, to the Nenkel and to the Odenberg (and other mountains).

 Various historic buildings are to be found in the town core, mostly half-timbered houses, among them the old Amtshaus with its Renaissance porch, the rectory from 1642, the Renthof built in 1643, and the town's oldest building, the Ackerbürgerhaus, built in 1596.
-The Evangelical church St. Margarete is a Gothic structure from the 14th century, with additions and renovations in the 15th and 16th centuries.
-On Kasseler Straße, at the corner of Fritzlarer Straße, is the Hospital of the Holy Ghost, founded in 1365 for lepers, but renovated many times up until the 18th Century.
+The Evangelical church St. Margarete is a Gothic structure from the 14th century, with additions and renovations dating to the 15th and 16th centuries.
+On Kasseler Strasse, at the corner of Fritzlarer Strasse, is the Hospital of the Holy Ghost, founded in 1365 for lepers, but renovated many times up until the 18th century.
+Also in the Old Town is the Old Cemetery with historic gravestones from the 18th and 19th centuries.
 The Classicist town hall dates from 1839.
-Also in the Old Town is the Old Cemetery with historic gravestones from the 18th and 19th Centuries.
+The handsome synagogue built between 1840 and 1843 was closed in 1937 and gradually fell into disrepair until it was bought by the city in 1991, thoroughly renovated, and inaugurated as a cultural center in 1995.

 Of interest is a horse hoof print on a stone in the churchyard wall.
 It is said that Charlemagne's horse made this mark when it stamped on this stone in the now-abandoned village of Karlskirchen, after his rider had just fought a battle there.
 The legend has it that the horse created the Glisborn in doing so, or though previous legends exist as well.